jaysoftic/indian-famous-cuisine-recommendation/README.md

 - cosine similarity is nothing but a degree between two data points or two similar type of data
   ![GIF](readme_resources/cosine_similarity.png)

-- I make web app using flask, javascript, bootstrap, css and HTML you can find all the files inside **Indian Cuisine Recommendation Web app** directory structure
+- I made web app using flask, javascript, bootstrap, css and HTML you can find all the files inside directory of **Indian Cuisine Recommendation** Repository

 - Here i used [bing_image_downloader](https://pypi.org/project/bing-image-downloader/) to scrape and download all dishes images